tatsuya/twitter/README.md

 ### Download project

-First, clone this repository.
-When download finished, move into the project directy then run:
+Clone this repository and `cd` to the project's home directory, run:

 ```
 $ npm install
 ```

-This will install all required dependent modules.
+This will install all required dependencies.

 ### Install Redis

-Since this application requires Redis installed on your machine, you'll need to install it.
-For Mac OSX, the most easiest way would be using [Homebrew][homebrew].
+For Mac OSX, the easiest way would be to use [Homebrew][homebrew].

 ```
 $ brew install redis
 ```

-Otherwise, please check [Redis's official documentaiton][redis] out.
+Otherwise, please look for other options in [Redis's official documentaiton][redis].

 ### Start application

-This application is based on [Express][express] framework.
-To start the application, run:
+This application is based on the web application framework called [Express][express].
+To start the application, run the following command:

 ```
 $ npm start
 ```

-It will serve application at `http://localhost:3000/`.
+It will serve the application at `http://localhost:3000/`.

 ## Deployment